DiwakarBasnet/Machine-Learning/chapter-02-supervised-learning/ReadMe.md

 * ### Multiple linear regression
 It is a technique that uses more than one independent variables to predict the outcome of a dependent variable.

+* ### Polynomial regression
+In the previous examples of Linear Regression, when the data is plotted, there was a linear relationship between dependent and independent variables.
+Thus is was more suitable to build a linear model to get accurate predictions.
+What if the data points had non-linearity making the linear model give an error in predictions due to non-linearity?
+In this case, we have to build a polynomial relationship which will accurately fit the data points in the given plot.